Trial #40: Populate Active Directory with iSAMS Pupil Data

 Problem:

 If you work at a school using iSAMS, it is probably your trusted data source for pupil info such as preferred name.
-But who maintains AD to make sure changes propagate to your Global Address List
+But who maintains AD to make sure changes propagate to your Global Address List?

 Solution: